Presidency of William Howard Taft: Ballinger–Pinchot affair

-Civil rights

 Taft announced in his inaugural address that he would not appoint African Americans to federal jobs, such as postmaster, where this would cause racial friction.
 This differed from Roosevelt, who would not remove or replace black officeholders with whom local whites would not deal.
 Termed Taft's "Southern Policy", this stance effectively invited white protests against black appointees.
 Taft followed through, removing most black office holders in the South, and made few appointments from that race in the North.

 At the time Taft was inaugurated, the way forward for African Americans was debated by their leaders.
 Booker T. Washington felt that most blacks should be trained for industrial work, with only a few seeking higher education; W.E.B.
 DuBois took a more militant stand for equality.
 Taft tended towards Washington's approach.
 According to Coletta, Taft let the African-American "be 'kept in his place' ...
 He thus failed to see or follow the humanitarian mission historically associated with the Republican party, with the result that Negroes both North and South began to drift toward the Democratic party."

 Other initiatives

 Taft sought greater regulation of railroads, and he proposed the creation of the United States Commerce Court to hear appeals from the Interstate Commerce Commission (ICC), which provided federal oversight to railroads and other common carriers engaged in interstate commerce.
 The Mann–Elkins Act established the Commerce Court and increased the authority of the ICC, placing telegraph and telephone companies under its authority and allowing it to set price ceilings on rail fares.
 The Commerce Court proved to be unpopular with members of Congress, and it was abolished in 1913.

 Taft proposed that the Post Office Department act as a bank that would accept small deposits.
 Though the idea was opposed by conservative Republicans such as Senator Aldrich and Speaker of the House Joseph Cannon, Taft won passage of a law establishing the United States Postal Savings System.
 Taft also oversaw the establishment of a domestic parcel post delivery system.

 The results from the 1910 midterm elections were disappointing to the president, as Democrats took control of the House and many of Taft's preferred candidates were defeated.
 The election was a major victory for progressives in both parties, and ultimately helped encourage Roosevelt's 1912 third party run.
 Taft was also disappointed by the defeat of Warren G. Harding in the 1910 Ohio gubernatorial race, while in New Jersey, Democrat Woodrow Wilson was elected governor.
 With a divided government, the second half of Taft's term saw the passage of much less legislation than the first.

+Taft vetoed a total of 39 bills in his administration—nine of these were pocket vetoes.
+Only one veto was overridden by Congress; this concerned a bill passed in his final week in office removing Congress from regulation of certain alcoholic beverages and delegating this function to the states, which the president argued was a function of Congress under the interstate commerce clause.